melofton/module7_R_dev/module7.md

   summarize(daily_sd_chla = sd(chla, na.rm = TRUE))

 ic_sd <- mean(ic_sd_dataframe$daily_sd_chla, na.rm = TRUE)
+ic_sd
 ```

+    ## [1] 0.3066507

-Finally, we can generate a distribution of initial conditions for your
+Now, we can generate a distribution of initial conditions for our
 forecast using the current chlorophyll-a (`curr_chla`) and a standard
-deviation in units of log(ug/L) calculated from high-frequency data from
+deviation in units of ug/L calculated from high-frequency data from Lake
-Lake Barco (`ic_sd`).
+Barco (`ic_sd`).

 To do this, we will use the `rnorm()` function, which takes `n` draws
 from a normal distribution with a `mean` and `sd` specified as arguments